Andrei15193/Andrei15193.Interactive/readme.md

 state.
 The view model itself is obtained from the DataContext of the Page onto which IPageNavigator items are added.
 * ConfirmDialogCommand, a wrapper command that first displays a confirmation MessageDialog.
 If the user confirms then the wrapped command is executed.
+* MappingConverter, this is useful to map various InteractiveViewModel states to the same visual state.

 ### Stuff going out